devanshi39/SE-Project-Group24-Evolo-Project_Management_System/.github/hooks/README.md

 ## What do these hooks do

 1. pre-commit hook block commits when a file with a non-ASCII file name is added.
-2. post-commit hook runs tests and sends a post-commit notification with the test output to the team.
+2. post-commit hook sends a post-commit notification to the team.